 At the end of the day it is all about if you love the piece than the value or any investment advantage.
 Collecting China and Porcelain is not much fun if you don’t like the pieces even if they are valuable.
 Best to cherish and look after pieces you absolutely love.

-Fine China, Bone China and Porcelain was made to be used and is very strong despite looking delicate.
-Cheaper modern ceramics are far likely to chip than old Bone China.
+Fine China, Bone China and Porcelain was made to be used and is very strong despite appearing delicate.
+Cheaper modern ceramics are far likely to chip than older Bone China.
 If you look after the pieces and don’t ever put the gold ones in a dishwasher you can use them daily with no problem.

 As the Colin Wright quote above says Life’s short use the fine China!